-The Council meeting will be live streamed on the municipality’s official Youtube channel: www.youtube.com/channel/UC66RBZT0_U2_L4-zSn7yXJQ
+The Council meeting will be live streamed through the municipality’s official Youtube channel: www.youtube.com/channel/UC66RBZT0_U2_L4-zSn7yXJQ

 Media Release: Garden Route District Municipality council inaugurated – leaders elected

 For Immediate Release

 Garden Route District Municipality (GRDM) held its Inaugural Council meeting yesterday, 25 November 2021, at the Civic Centre in George.
 The GRDM had to wait for all seven (7) local municipalities in the District (Hessequa, Mossel Bay, George, Knysna, Bitou, Greater Oudtshoorn and Kannaland) to constitute their Councils.
 The Municipal Manager of GRDM, Monde Stratu, led the proceedings of the Inaugural Council meeting until a Speaker was elected.

 Being sworn in requires each Councillor to pledge by swearing or affirming that they would be faithful to the Republic of South Africa and obey, respect and uphold the Constitution and all other laws of the country.
 This legal proceeding was officiated by Senior Magistrate from George, Mr Zeka.

 TOP LEADERSHIP POSITIONS FILLED